Global Payroll — 17 min

 Before you decide how to pay international employees, it’s worth reviewing the steps that are involved in handling payroll internally versus working with a global payroll partner.
 By doing so, you can determine whether you have the right resources, including budget, headcount, and time, for each option.

 To manage payroll for international employees, you need to make sure that your company is authorized to operate in a specific market.
-This means either registering your business in the employee’s country of residence.
+This means registering your business in the employee’s country of residence.
 Before setting up an entity in each country, you will need to retain local legal experts to help.

 Once registered, learn about the intricacies of local labor law.
 Each country has its own set of regulations and laws to comply with to avoid payroll errors and potential fines.
 For instance, if you’re hiring an employee in the UK, there are certain tax registration deadlines you need to meet before the first day of their work, as well as separate requirements for the next tax month.
 Fail to comply with all the rules, and you might not be able to proceed with the hire.